fernandodelrio/SwiftColorGen/README.md

 # SwiftColorGen
 A tool that generate code for Swift projects, designed to improve the maintainability of UIColors

 First it reads all storyboard files to find common **sRGB colors**.
-Then it creates those colors in a **.xcassets** file and refer them in the storyboard.
+Then it creates those colors in a **.xcassets** folder and refer them in the storyboard.
 Finally it creates a **UIColor extension** allowing to access the same colors programatically.

 SwiftColorGen is written in Swift and requires Swift to run.
 The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML.